Ishan2924/AudioBook_Classification/README.md

 # underfiting_model_help
 Help with model underfitting in machine learning

 I have tried doing everything like changing hyper parameters, adding more layers , chnaging activation funcs and all still validation accuracy is not improving please help

+here their are 2 files
+1. AudioBoom - it contains a deep learning neural network model
+2. AudibookSimple - it contains simple models like logistic regression and random forest for both balanced and unbalanced data